TrueBlocks/trueblocks-core/src/apps/fireStorm/README.md

 ```[plaintext]
 Purpose:
-  Open an explorer for a given address, block, or transaction.
+  Open an explorer for one or more addresses, blocks, or transactions.

 Usage:
   chifra explore [flags] <term> [term...]